 3M has great respect for the brave men and women who protect us around the world, and their safety is our priority.
 We have a long history of partnering with the U.S. military, and we continue to make products to help protect our troops and support their missions.
 The company worked in close coordination with the U.S. military on the Combat Arms Earplugs Version 2 product, and its design reflected the direction and feedback of individuals acting on the military’s behalf.
 We deny this product was defectively designed and caused injuries, and we will vigorously defend ourselves against such allegations.

 So the defense is that the product was not defectively designed.
-But if you won’t believe this nonsense, we were really putting out the product the military wanted.
-This, my friends, is what failure to take responsibility looks like
+But if you won’t believe this nonsense, 3M argues alternative that they were really putting out the exact product the military wanted.
+This, my friends, is what failure to take responsibility looks like.

 Currently, there are approximately 600 Combat Arms lawsuits pending against 3M in the federal court system.
 All the cases raise similar claims of hearing damage or tinnitus in service members after using 3M’s allegedly defective earplugs.
 Given the similarity in all the complaints filed against 3M in questions of both fact and law, the U.S. Judicial Panel on Multidistrict Litigation recently decided to centralize and consolidate the Combat Arms cases into a new MDL.

 As of right now, the earplugs MDL is in its infancy.
-Over the next few weeks, Judge Rodgers will likely issue scheduling orders and decide on other items that will give us a better picture of what the timetable on this MDL will be.
+Over the next few weeks, Judge Rodgers will likely issue scheduling orders (update: here it is) and decide on other items that will give us a better picture of what the timetable on this MDL will be.
 There is still a lot of speculation that 3M will eventually agree to some sort of global settlement before any “bellwether” trials are sent for trial.
+December 2019 was a quiet month in the 3M earplug litigation.
+Things are expected to heat up this month, starting with a Case Management Conference on January 14, 2020.

 File an Earplug Case Against 3M